Issue: Birth defects in infants

 Contact Lieff Cabraser

-Parents of an infant born with pulmonary hypertension, heart injuries or other birth defects whose mother took Zoloft while pregnant are welcome to use the form below to contact our law firm to learn about your rights.
-You may be eligible to file a claim against Pfizer Pharmaceuticals, the manufacturer of Zoloft and its generic Greenstone, to obtain compensation for the injury inflicted on your baby.
+Parents of a baby with pulmonary hypertension, heart malformation or other birth defects whose mother took SSRIs or other anti-depressant drugs while pregnant are welcome to use the form below to contact our law firm to learn about your rights.
+You may be eligible to file a claim against the manufacturer of the anti-depressant drug prescribed during pregnancy to obtain compensation for the injury inflicted on your baby.

 We have successfully represented parents across America whose child developed a dangerous medical condition or was born with birth defects caused by dangerous prescription drugs.